vedderb/bldc/lispBM/README.md

 (looprange it start end body)
 ```

 Range-loop.
 Iterate it from start to end and evaluate body for each iteration.
-The iterator can be accessed from within body.
+The iterator it can be accessed from within body.
 Example:

 ```clj
 (looprange i 0 5